-A CompactFlash (CF) card is a popular memory card developed by SanDisk in 1994 that uses flash memory to store data on a very small card.
-A CompactFlash card makes data easy to add to a wide variety of computing devices, including digital cameras and music players, desktop computers, personal digital assistants (PDAs), digital audio recorders, and photo printers.
+A CompactFlash (CF) card is a popular memory card developed by SanDisk in 1994 that uses flash memory technology to store data on a very small card.
+It has no moving mechanical parts and does not need a battery to retain data.
+CF cards allow users to add data to a wide variety of computing devices.

 Because flash is nonvolatile memory, stored data is retained when a device's power source is turned off or lost.
 CF cards feature solid-state construction, which makes them much more rugged than most traditional storage devices.
-The operating shock rating (basically, what height can you drop them from and have them still work) for CF cards is 2,000 Gs compared to a 100-200 G rating for the mechanical drive of the typical portable computing device.
-This translates to a drop to the floor from 10 feet, as compared to a single foot for the mechanical disk drive.
+The operating shock rating (basically, what height can you drop them from and have them still work) for CF cards is 2,000 G compared to a 100 G to 200 G rating for the mechanical drive of a typical portable computing device.
+This translates to a drop to the floor from 10 feet vs. a single foot for the mechanical disk drive.

-CompactFlash is a popular card choice for use with personal digital assistants (PDAs) and digital cameras.
-A high-end version, Ultra CompactFlash, is optimized for more demanding photography, such as a quickly shot succession of high-resolution pictures, or pictures of a moving subject, such as a bicycle race.
-Ultra CompactFlash provides a transfer rate twice that of SanDisk's standard memory cards, so that data can be quickly saved and the camera can be ready to capture another image.
+CompactFlash is a popular card choice for use with digital single-lens reflex (DSLR) cameras.
+A high-end version, Ultra CompactFlash, is optimized for more demanding photography, such as a quickly shot succession of high-resolution pictures or pictures of a moving subject.
+Ultra CF provides a transfer rate twice that of SanDisk's standard memory cards, allowing data to be quickly saved and the camera to be ready to capture another image.

 Continue Reading About CompactFlash card (CF card)

 'CompactFlash card (CF card)' is part of the: